FAQs

 How does the LiveBand Blood Flow Restriction System work?

 The LiveBand BFR system is a clinical-grade blood flow restriction device, designed with safety as a top priority.
-LiveBand utilizes a pneumatic cuff placed proximally on a limb which, when set to a determined pressure, will partially occlude both venous and arterial flow.
-LiveBand utilizes automatic pressure sensors to find 100% occlusion pressure.
-Once this individualized pressure is attained, our proprietary algorithm is used to calculate accurate percentages to be used during activity.
+LiveBand utilizes a pneumatic cuff placed proximally on a limb which, when set to a determined pressure, will partially occlude both venous and arterial flow distal to the cuff.

-LiveBand BFR also features Active Pressure Management.
-This attribute is optimized during activity, where the device works to maintain the percent occlusion pressure set at the beginning of the workout.
 The device is designed to accurately adjust the pressure in response to limb position and activity speed at a rate of 500x/second.
-This ensures the utmost accuracy of limb occlusion pressure, limiting the potential for occlusion pressure to exceed safe activity ranges.
+This ensures the utmost accuracy of limb occlusion pressure, limiting the potential for occlusion pressure to exceed safe activity ranges as limb position changes.

 Is the LiveBand System suitable for beginners?

-LiveBand BFR was created with the safety of the user at the forefront.
-LiveBand BFR utilizes Active Pressure Management, which is designed for all users.
+LiveBand BFR utilizes Active Pressure Management, which is applicable to all users.
 Before the initial use of LiveBand BFR, it is recommended that a user go through device training to ensure an understanding of all of the device features and how they can be best utilized.
+Training and education for LiveBand BFR is available to all our customers at no additional cost.

 Who can benefit from using the LiveBand BFR System?